rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 I have tested the process for other events on Mac and an iPhone with the VoiceOver screen reader.
 Signing up for a free event is difficult but I was able to do it.
-However, I was not able to get through the process of charging it to a credit card.
+However, I was not able to get through the process of charging a paid event to a credit card.
 As a result, there are likely to be people either giving up on attending or contacting the organizers to ask for an alternative way of paying.